bids-apps/BrainSuite/README.md

 * **paired** : (Only for Paired t-test) Group variable. ** Not implemented yet.
 * **smooth** : Smoothing level for cbm, tbm, and dbm.
 * **mult_comp** : Multiple comparison correction method.
 Options: fdr, perm.
 Default is fdr. perm method is the t-max permutation test method.
+* **niter** : Number of iterations for the permutation method.
+* **pvalue** : Method for computing p-values.
+Options: parametric, perm.
+The parametric method is the classical p-value method.
+The permutation method refers to the Freedman-Lane method.
 * **roiid** : ROI ID for roi analysis.
 * **hemi** : Hemisphere for cbm.
 Options: left, right.
 * **maskfile** : Mask file for tbm and dbm.